Coronavirus Layoffs Spark Surge in State Jobless Claims

 Pennsylvania in January finally made the last payment on billions of dollars of bonds issued in 2012 to cover the unemployment fund debt from the last recession.
 But its fund remains in danger of insolvency, according to the U.S. Labor Department report.

 In Tennessee, new unemployment claims tripled over the past week.
-Michigan received four times as many jobless claims as had been expected on the first day of this week.
+Michigan's unemployment agency said Wednesday that it has received over five times as many unemployment applications as normal.
+And Minnesota said it has been getting more than 2,000 unemployment applications per hour, compared with the usual 40 or 50.

+The Department of Employment and Economic Development has been taking more than 2,000 applications per hour, compared with the usual 40 or 50, Commissioner Steve Grove said

 New Jersey Gov. Phil Murphy said the number of unemployment insurance requests was so high at the start of this week that it crashed the state labor department's website.